Learning Center

 Ants

-Common types of ants
+Common Types of Ants

 In Florida, there are several types of ants that commonly infest homes and businesses.
 They range in size from tiny to large and all are social insects, meaning they live and work together in large numbers.
 In fact, a single ant colony may contain several thousand ants.
 The majority of ants are considered nuisance ants, meaning they’re annoying but not necessarily a threat to health or property.
 There are a couple that prove to be more problematic than others.
 Keep reading to learn more about all of these ants.